 The District may fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balance).
-To calculate the amounts to report as restricted, committed, assigned, and unassigned fund balance).
-To calculate the governmental fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the District's policy to consider restricted fund balance.
+To calculate the amounts to report as restricted, committed, assigned, and unassigned fund balance in the governmental fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+It is the District's policy to consider restricted fund balance to have been depleted before using any of the components of unrestricted fund balance.
 Further, when components of unrestricted fund balance can be used for the same purpose, committed fund balance is depleted first, followed by assigned fund balance.
 Unassigned fund balance is applied last.